CHANNA MASALA

 The taste of the channa masala still lingers.
 This recipe is close, though!!

 I have tried to make this authentic curry countless times.
-Many of the recipes use a lot of tomatoes and onions to make a thick gravy.
+Many recipes use a lot of tomatoes and onions to make a thick gravy.
 Using a lot of tomatoes suppresses the flavor of other spices, which I do not like.

 INGREDIENTS